skrysmanski/devlog/content/articles/cpp/virtual-methods/index.md

 Note how the *base class' implementation* of `test()` is used in the base class constructor while the *sub class' implementation* of `test()` is used in the sub class constructor.

-The problem here (in constrast to C# or Java) is that the sub class constructor hasn't been executed yet and therefore the "redirection" from `TestBaseClass::test()` to `TestSubClass::test()` hasn't been established yet.
+The problem here (in contrast to C# or Java) is that the sub class constructor hasn't been executed yet and therefore the "redirection" from `TestBaseClass::test()` to `TestSubClass::test()` hasn't been established yet.

   **Rule: There is *no way* to call a sub class' implementation of a virtual function in the base class constructor!**